ECronin1973/programming-for-data-analytics/README.md

 ### 🧠 Personal Reflection

-This assignment was both technically rewarding and conceptually rich.
-It challenged me to apply a full data science workflow — from raw data acquisition to cleaning, aggregation, and visualisation — using real-world climate data from Knock Airport.
-I focused on the documented heatwave period (10–16 July 2025), which required careful filtering and contextual interpretation.
-I learned from the previous assignment in using helper functions to modularise the code, making it easier to read and maintain.
-I feel I adapted these well in this assignment to handle the various data transformations and visualisations required.
+This assignment was both challenging and rewarding.
+I got to use the full data science process — starting with collecting raw data, then cleaning it, organising it, and creating visualisations — all based on real climate data from Knock Airport.
+I focused on the heatwave that happened between 10–16 July 2025, which meant I had to carefully filter the data and understand it in context.

+From my last assignment, I learned how to use helper functions to break the code into smaller parts.
+This made it easier to read and manage.
+I used that approach again here, and it helped me deal with the different steps needed to transform and visualise the data.

-I revisited course materials to reinforce my understanding of time series analysis, rolling averages, and seasonal aggregation.
-I also refined the notebook structure to align with the assessment objectives, ensuring each task was clearly explained, executed, and evidenced through saved outputs.
-Particular attention was given to handling missing windspeed data and producing meaningful plots that highlight trends and extremes.
+I went back over the course materials to refresh my knowledge of time series analysis, rolling averages, and seasonal patterns.
+I also improved the layout of my notebook to match the assessment goals, making sure each task was clearly explained, completed, and backed up with saved results.
+I paid special attention to missing windspeed data and worked on creating clear plots that showed important trends and extreme values.

-I used Copilot to assist with some of the coding tasks, which hgave me a good structure to build upon and refine.
-I did spend alot of time adapting the code to ensure it met the assignment requirements and was accurate.
+I used Copilot to help with some of the coding, which gave me a good starting point.
+I spent a lot of time adjusting the code to make sure it was accurate and met all the assignment requirements.

 ---